 Use the drop-down menu to select the method for synchronization of the two instruments performing the test.
-Synchronization is required for correct measurement of FTD and FDV in End to End Test mode.
+Synchronization is required for correct measurement of FTD (frame transfer delay) and FDV (frame delay varianc) in End to End Test mode.